SameSalamander5710/DynamicFPSLimiter/src/BUILD.md

 ### Notes
 - **Administrator Privileges**: Only required when running the application, not when building.
 - **Executable Location**: After building, find the executable in `output/dist`.
 It includes all dependencies.
-- **First Run**: When running the built executable, Windows may show a UAC prompt for administrator privileges.